mctools/simplebuild-dgcode/doc/source/griff.rst

 * **Custom output filters:** Alternatively, users can register custom step-filters, thereby gaining complete control of the stored output.
-Step filters implements :sbpkg:`StepFilterBase<G4Interfaces/libinc/StepFilterBase.hh>` and essentially filters each G4Step instance during Geant4 simulation.
-The potential gain in file-size from this are huge, but the downside is obviously that the whole event is no longer available (i.e. when analysing one can't be certain that a track has all of its segments, steps or daughter tracks available).
-They can be activated from either python or C++.
+Step filters implement :sbpkg:`StepFilterBase<G4Interfaces/libinc/StepFilterBase.hh>` and essentially filters each G4Step instance during Geant4 simulation.
+The potential gain in file-size from this are huge, but the downside is obviously that the whole event is no longer available (i.e. when analysing, one can't be certain that a track has all of its segments, steps or daughter tracks available).
+They can be activated from either Python or C++.
 A few premade examples of such filters reside in the :sbpkg:`G4CollectFilters` package, but users are free to implement their own: